LS7710/React-Movie-app/README.md

-# React App
+# React Movie App

-A simple movie app made in react, in order to not only practice already known react knowledge but also delve into some more technical and complex areas of the framework
+An movie streaming app built in react